 leaders of equality through arts and performance

-Leaders of Equality through Arts and Performance (LEAP) is a queer youth interdisciplinary theater initiative by the Pioneer Winter Collective - dedicated to equality, social justice, and the transformative power of the arts.
+Leaders of Equality through Arts and Performance (LEAP) is an interdisciplinary arts initiative by the Pioneer Winter Collective - dedicated to equality, social justice, and the transformative power of the arts.
 Opportunities for local LGBTQ/allied youth and artists to perform and share their creativity is rare in the community.
 Since 2012, we have helped address that disparity.

-leap community workshops in partnership with save - june 3, 2017
+leap community workshops in partnership with save

 live performance documentation

 Hunter Huseby is a junior attending iPreparatory Academy in Downtown Miami.
 She has been involved with Leaders of Equality through Arts and Performance (LEAP) for two years, and helped realize LEAP's 1st Annual Summit: Youth Leaders for Equality.
 Hunter performs spoken word, and she is focused mainly on LGBTQ+ rights and gender equality in her poetry.
 She identifies as bisexual and has a passion for LGBTQ+ rights.
 Hunter is the president of iPreparatory's SAGA (Sexuality and Gender Alliance) and she strives to promote education and acceptance in her school.

 Emilio Gutierrez is a fabulous and spontaneous senior, who currently attends Coral Gables Senior High School.
 His passions include acting, dancing, fashion design, modeling, and photography post-production (even if it is only for his Instagram).
 He enjoys participating in improv shows, and is a member of Coral Gables' Thespian Troupe 0476.
 Emilio was part of the SWA (Sistas with Attitude) Step Team and has performed often.
 Emilio is focused on building a career that involves all his interests.
 He is working on creating a fashion line, and using social media to promote equality and raise awareness of issues that particularly effect the LGBTQIA+ community and people of color.